MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-483-Requirements-States-Long-Term-Care-Facilities/subpart-B-Requirements-Long-Term-Care-Facilities/section-483.70.md

 (ii) The coordination of medical care in the facility.

-(i) *Clinical records.* (1) In accordance with accepted professional standards and practices, the facility must maintain medical records on each resident that are -
+(i) *Medical records.* (1) In accordance with accepted professional standards and practices, the facility must maintain medical records on each resident that are -

 (i) Complete;